Scheduling

 One option is to use a virtual machine on a Microsoft server.
 A Windows environment can be set up on a virtual machine to enable access to MSProject.

 Another option is to use Parallels Desktop for Mac.
-This software makes it possible to run a Windows environment directly on the Mac so that MS Project can be executed as on a Windows PC.
+This software makes it possible to run a Windows environment directly on the Mac so that MS Project can be run as if it were on a Windows PC.
 Further information and the download option can be found on the Parallels website: Parallels for Windows on Mac.

 MS Project macOS, MS Project alternatives, virtual machine, Parallels Desktop, Windows on Mac, using MS Project on Mac, project planning Mac, MS Project installation Mac